labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step3.md

        self._price = value
    ```

-4. Update the constructor to use the property setters for validation:
+4. Update the constructor to use the property setters for validation.
+This way, whenever a new instance of the `Stock` class is created, the values of `shares` and `price` will be validated automatically.
+Here's the updated constructor:

    ```python
    def __init__(self, name, shares, price):